This website uses cookies. Find out more in our Privacy Policy.

 It is recommended that we pursue solar photovoltaic procurement at a large scale, as our energy efficiency efforts will only reduce our footprint by so much.
 We can begin incrementally adding solar to our energy generation, while continuing to execute efficiency projects, narrowing our dependency on fossil fuels.

 In addition to reducing the college’s emissions, these arrays serve as an excellent research tool and model for other nonprofits and educational institutions looking to shift to solar energy.
-The five solar arrays now generate 342,200 kW hours per year of renewable energy, which is enough to power 31 average-sized U.S. homes.
+The original five solar arrays generate 342,200 kW hours per year of renewable energy, which is enough to power 31 average-sized U.S. homes.
+With the sixth solar array energized at the beginning of FY25, the Center will better understand its energy production in next year’s Greenhouse Gas Inventory.
 Plans are underway for Agnes Scott to add additional solar on campus in the near future.
-Combined with energy conservation and efficiency efforts, more solar will help ensure the college meets the interim goal of reducing its carbon footprint 50% by 2022, and eventually 100% by 2037.
+Combined with energy conservation and efficiency efforts, more solar will help ensure the college meets the goal of reducing its carbon footprint 100% by 2037.

 Geothermal Energy

-As of 2018, Agnes Scott College is a leader in the use of geothermal energy with two buildings heated and cooled by geothermal systems.
+Agnes Scott College is a leader in the use of geothermal energy with two, 50,000 sq ft buildings heated and cooled by geothermal systems.
 The installation of these systems gained us high-ranking scores for LEED certification and the national campus sustainability rating, STARS.
 The educational benefit of these systems is invaluable, as well.
 Other colleges and organizations use our campus as a site of renewable energy innovation and an example of an institution that is truly investing in a sustainable future.

-The 1905 Rebekah Scott Hall underwent renovation between May 2017 to August 2018.
-The building is certified LEED Platinum by the U.S. Green Building Council. .
+The college’s second oldest building, Rebekah Scott Hall (built in 1905), underwent renovation between May 2017 to August 2018.
+The building is certified LEED Platinum by the U.S. Green Building Council.
 Like Campbell Hall, geothermal once again provides heating and air conditioning systems for Rebekah and also heats the domestic hot water.
 In addition, a former surface parking lot was turned into a geothermal field with a sustainable landscape planted instead of asphalt.
 The inclusion of these projects was a crucial element in keeping Agnes Scott on track with its climate action plan.

 Geothermal HVAC systems are currently regarded as the most efficient HVAC system available on today's market.
 By using this system in conjunction with a dry cooler, Agnes Scott is saving 500,000 gallons of water a year.